w3c/wai-website/pages/test-evaluate/evaluation-tools/index.pl.md

 title: Omówienie narzędzi oceny
 lang: pl  # Change "en" to the translated-language shortcode
-last_updated: 2024-06-27  # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2024-08-08  # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 - name: "Stefan Wajda" # Add one -name: line for every translator

-# - name: "Jan Doe"   # Replace Jan Doe with translator name
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
-# contributors:
+contributors:
-# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
+- name: "Michał Sobkowiak"   # Replace Jan Doe with contributor name, or delete this line if none
 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github: